If you have a well or borehole, a new proposal for a bigger one by Lower Mill Estate might affect it. If so, read on..

 (EA) are published on the Council Publications page for 2014.

-You will have seen the digging in and near the village hall car park.
-Unfortunately 1100 litres of oil spilled into the ground in January 2014 from a leaking tank at a neighbours.
+Unfortunately 1100 litres of oil spilled into the ground in January 2014 from a leaking tank next door to the village hall.
 Their water pipe has had to be replaced, as oil can seep though plastic pipe.
 All the contaminated soil has now been removed and replaced with clean soil.
-Several trees and much treasured planting have been lost in the process.
+Several trees and much treasured planting were lost in the process.
 It is extremely fortunate that none of the oil went under any building, as the fumes would have made them uninhabitable.
 Do take this as a warning to check your tank and pipes regularly.
 Metal tanks tend to weep slightly before a major spill.
 I know, mine did.
 If you see this, get your tank changed fast.
 It is said that plastic tanks give less warning, though we are told rubbing any weeping crack with soap may delay things enough to get a tank changed.

 Welcome to our